 In order to leave for the United States, the applicant will need to have the manila sealed envelope in his or her hand luggage and to submit it to DHS official in the immigration sector at port of entry who is the only person with authority to open it.

 Certain cases that were issued immigrant visas overseas must pay a USCIS Immigrant Fee before traveling to the United States.
 Only prospective adoptive parents whose child(ren) is/are entering the United States under either the Orphan or Hague Process, Iraqi and Afghan special immigrants who were employed by the U.S. government, returning residents, and those issued K visas are exempt from the new fee.
-The USCIS website has more details on how to pay the fee using the new USCIS ELIS system, including contact information for USCIS, if there are further questions.
+The USCIS website has more details on how to pay the fee using the USCIS system, including contact information for USCIS, if there are further questions.
 To verify the amount of the USCIS Immigration Fee click here.

 At the airport in Brazil, you will need to show your passport with the visa and the sealed envelope (only for applicants who received it) to both the Brazilian authorities and the airline attendant.
 The CBP Officer will review your documents before admitting you into the United States.
 This normally requires you to be directed to a separate area.
 This process can take hours to complete depending on the volume of traffic at the port-of-entry that day.
 Please plan accordingly when booking or other means of transportation to your final destination.